-Organisms, which include humans, animals, and plants reproduce as a law of nature, a means of ensuring the survival of the species and in the context of evolution.
+Living organisms, which include humans, animals, plants, algae, fungi and other microorganisms reproduce as a law of nature, a means of ensuring the survival of the species and in the context of evolution.
 There are two major classifications of reproduction: sexual and asexual reproduction.

 Each has its own advantages and disadvantages.
 Vertebrates, such as humans, exclusively follow sexual reproduction.
 Many simpler animals such as amoeba follow asexual reproduction.

 Let us have a look at the difference between sexual and asexual reproduction.

 Asexual reproduction spans a variety of methods.
 The simplest single-celled organisms such as archaea, and bacteria, reproduce by binary fission.
 In this process, the cells simply divide in half, creating a clone of the parent.
 This method also holds the benefit of being very quick and energy-efficient.
 For example, bacteria that reproduce by binary fission can give rise to progeny every few hours.
 Multiple fission also exists, in which an organism splits into more than one offsprings.
 Certain species of algae and protozoans exhibit multiple fission.